-**An alternate source for this material is available upon request.
+**An alternate source for this material is available upon request. (subject to change)

-Guidelines and expectations are listed below.
+- Other Guidelines and expectations are listed below.

 - Awards presented to this film

 - Audience & general critical reaction

 - Examine the hero’s journey and identify which hero (type) is best represented by the lead character(s). *This should also tie in to the understanding of character & story arc and development.

 - Which Blake Snyder formula best represents the film?
 Why?
 Explain and dissect in detail.

 - Which Universal theme (or life lesson) is best represented in this film?